jhwohlgemuth/pwsh-prelude/README.md

 ---------------
 > For details on how to extend types with `Types.ps1xml` files, see [About Types.ps1xml](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_types.ps1xml?view=powershell-7)

 Prelude uses type extensions to provide method versions of most core functions.
-This may be useful in some situations (or if you just don't feel like using pipelines...)
+This may be useful in some situations (or if you just don't feel like using pipelines…)

 **Examples**
 ```PowerShell